Kubernetes Resources Data Load Optimizations

 If you specify a namespace but any of the given resources you configured for your data fetch is not namespaced, the mixin will take care of that.

-It will only return the data for successful network requests, throwing a console.error
+It will only return the data for successful network requests, throwing a console.error for any requests that have failed.

 It provides a way to fetch data only for namespaced resources, which is very useful on a CREATE screen scenario where if a user toggles the namespace selector, data will need to be fetched again, but only for those namespace-dependent resources.